Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/world-transition-loading.md

 ## Description

-This use case verifies that connected worlds are loaded, if the player approaches the transition point.
+This use case verifies that connected worlds are loaded when the player approaches the area border.

 ## Precondition

-N/A
+The user stands in the middle of an area.
+On at least one side, another area is located.
+The other area has not been loaded yet.

 ## Postcondition

-The connected world is loaded.
+The other area is loaded.

 ## Typical procedure

-1. The tester walks towards a transition point to another world.
+1. The tester walks towards the other area
-2. The connected world is loaded.
+2. The other area is loaded

 ## Alternative procedures